Table of Contents

 Resembling contemporary podcasts, they recorded and created audio in their home studios.
 This content was consumed by listeners, free from corporate or governmental influence.

-Despite the absence of internet, this audio was distributed to podcast listeners through cassette tapes.
+Despite the absence of the internet, this audio was distributed to podcast listeners through cassette tapes.
 Nevertheless, it possesses many qualities that people often use to describe a podcast.

 In fact, the podcast as we know it today reflects much of the criteria established by Curry, Winer, and Louis.
 It encompasses ideas and audio content delivered in the most efficient manner possible.